Contact Us Today! (877) 276-5084

 Fair use disclaimer for YouTube Creators

-VIDEO: Watch Attorney Steve explain the use of a disclaimer on your YouTube or Vimeo videos to show the public and the copyright holder that you consider any use of copyrighted content to be fair and lawful use.
-Make sure to SUBSCRIBE to our popular legal channel, now over 28,500 subscribers and moving up fast!
+Video: Watch Attorney Steve explain the use of a disclaimer on your YouTube or Vimeo videos to show the public and the copyright holder that you consider any use of copyrighted content to be fair and lawful.
+Make sure to SUBSCRIBE to our popular legal channel, which now has over 43,500 subscribers and is moving up fast!

 How to fight back against bad faith DMCA takedown notices